NotArne/DLAutoGen/README.md

 - If the program prints weird .gcda warnings you can delete the problematic files by running `find . -name "*.gcda" -print0 | xargs -0 rm` in the build directory.
-Despite this warnings, the files will be generated.
+Despite this warnings, the files will be generated (in most cases).
 - In my case running gcc version 12 the compilation of the cppparser library fails while building tests.
 This seems to be through an old version of the catch library.
 Despite this, the relevant targets for this project will be generated.